firedrakeproject/firedrake/docs/source/variational-problems.rst

 of the solution, become prescriptions on the function space.
-In Firedrake, the former are naturally expressed as part of the formulation of the variational problem, the latter are represented as :py:class:`~firedrake.bcs.DirichletBC` objects and are applied when solving the variational problem.
+In Firedrake, the former are naturally expressed as part of the formulation of the variational problem, the latter are represented as :py:class:`~.DirichletBC` objects and are applied when solving the variational problem.
 Construction of such a strong boundary condition requires a function space (to impose the boundary condition in), a value and a subdomain to apply the boundary condition